Our final color choices - 4 dusty roses to try out and choose one from.

 After working on the color, I set down to figure out how to detangle this little room.
 The arrangement that Michael had going on felt awkward to me, but there didn't seem to be many options.
 After a good deal of work, I was able to find two more, both of which give the room a wider feeling.
 One of the big problems in the room is that it is relatively long and narrow from windows back to kitchen, and it is easy to create a "hallway" effect straight from the door to the living room windows.
 Michael already felt that the room was cramped and narrow feeling, so I wanted to emphasize the lateral motion between the two bedroom doors to offset this.
 Therefore, both of my arrangements are meant to stop your motion as you enter into the living room and have the activity be SIDEWAYS across the room, instead of towards the windows.

-THE PRESCRIPTION Michael's Kitchen/Living/Dining Room is going to get three big shifts:
+Michael's Kitchen/Living/Dining Room is going to get three big shifts:

 1. A New Accent Color - While the room is already accented, we're going to replace it with a much brighter and more pleasing color that will keep the warm palette, but reference a more rustic and historical feeling.
 We're going to start with paint, but the furnishings and accessories are going to further carry this historical feeling to balance the newness of the apartment.